-Create an R script (ci1415\0-3.R) that calculates mean, median, minimal and maximal values of a random sequence.
-Test it with different probability distributions (uniform, normal, etc.).
+Create an R script (ci1415_0-3.R) that calculates mean, median, minimal and maximal values of a random sequence.
+Try it out with different probability distributions (uniform, normal, etc.).

 Now download and import the famous iris data set https://archive.ics.uci.edu/ml/datasets/Iris into R. The data originally collected by R.A.
 Fisher records the sepal length, sepal width, petal length, petal width and class of 150 iris flowers.
-Add appropriate column names to the data set and use them to calculate the standard deviation of a row.
+Add appropriate column names to the data set and use one to calculate the standard deviation of the corresponding row.
 Look at the summary of your data set.